 Transaction volume.
 Vendors generating many line items per period are statistically more likely to have discrepancies -- more invoices, credit memos, and payments mean more opportunities for mismatches.
 High-volume vendors also take longer to reconcile, so schedule them when your team has dedicated focus time rather than squeezing them in at month-end.

 Dispute history.
 Track which vendors have recurring discrepancies or past billing issues.
 A vendor that consistently applies pricing incorrectly or fails to post credits promptly deserves more frequent reconciliation than one with a clean track record.
+This is especially true for outsourced service providers like fulfillment companies, where opaque 3PL billing structures can obscure surcharges that only surface during statement comparison.
 Historical dispute patterns are one of the strongest predictors of future discrepancies.

 Payment terms.
 Vendors with net-15 or net-10 terms leave a narrow window between receiving a statement and issuing payment.
 If your reconciliation cycle does not catch an error before the payment run, you either pay an incorrect amount or delay payment and risk the relationship.
 Shorter payment terms demand earlier and more frequent reconciliation.